paulinek13/todo/README.md

 # about

-This app uses [Dexie.js](https://github.com/dexie/Dexie.js) (Wrapper for IndexedDB), so the app saves all the data locally.
+This is a PWA app.
+It uses [Dexie.js](https://github.com/dexie/Dexie.js) (wrapper for indexedDB).
+The app saves all the data locally and works offline once installed.

 # roadmap

-- [ ] turn it into a PWA app
+- [x] turn it into a PWA app
 - [ ] add a way to sort tasks by different things
 - [ ] dark mode